 How to fix a crack in drywall

-It doesn’t matter if your son’s basketball got away from him or you nicked the wall moving a piece of furniture—at some point, you’ll be faced with a crack in the drywall.
+It doesn’t matter if your child’s basketball got away from them or you nicked the wall moving a piece of furniture—at some point, you’ll be faced with a crack in the drywall.
 You’ll need a taping knife and utility knife, along with some drywall tape, pre-mixed joint compound and setting type compound to fix the crack so it doesn’t come back.

 How to fix cracked grout